Dzsodie/quiz_app/README.md

      "answer": 2
     }
     ```
-- View results at /quiz/results.
-Add Content-Type : application/json to the headers if it is missing.
+- View results at `/quiz/results`.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
-- Get statistics at /quiz/stats.
-Add Content-Type : application/json to the headers if it is missing.
+- Get statistics at `/quiz/stats`.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.

 ## API Documentation